TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 ## Resource Limiting

 {{< new-in-version "3.15.0" >}} {{< distributions "Dedicated Cloud" "Enterprise" "AWS Launcher" >}}  {{% tts %}} supports configuring maximum limits for active resources (e.g. number of active application data-plane MQTT connections).
 Resource limiting configuration can only be set from the configuration file.
 See [Resource Limiting]({{< ref "/reference/resource-limiting" >}}) for more details.

+## Version Check

+{{% tts %}} performs a version check upon running by default, and prints a corresponding message if a newer version is available.

+- `skip-version-check`: Set to `true` to skip version check